Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/setup.md

 <br>

 # 1\.
-Adding data (aka registering players)
+Adding data (aka registering [players](/en/terms/player)

-To use Zoe, you must first register/create players.
-A player consists of a Discord account and one or more League accounts and will be displayed in the various features you will use.
+To use Zoe, you must first register/create [players](/en/terms/player).
+A [player](/en/terms/player) consists of a Discord account and one or more League of Legends accounts and will be displayed in the various features you will use.

 **There are two ways of doing so:**

 1. You can create them with the commands [`/create player`](/en/commands/create/player) (allows you to create a discord account with a League account for everyone/someone else)
 2. Also, you can enable the option in the configuration that any Discord user on your server can use the [`/register`](https://wiki.zoe-discord-bot.ch/en/commands/important/register) command to connect their own account (See more under [`/register`](https://wiki.zoe-discord-bot.ch/en/commands/important/register) and [`/config`](https://wiki.zoe-discord-bot.ch/en/commands/important/config)).

-[`/add account`](/en/commands/add/account) allows you to add a League account to an already registered/created discord account.
+[`/add account`](/en/commands/add/account) allows you to add a League of Legends account to an already registered/created player.

 To delete a player, use the commands [`/delete player`](/en/commands/delete/player) (delete the player) and [`/remove account`](/en/commands/remove/account) (delete a player's League account).